Russian ambassador was 'hospitable professional'

 Richard Moore, Karlov's British counterpart in Turkey, tweeted of his shock.
 He described the ambassador a "quietly spoken, hospitable professional."

+Sir Tony Brenton, who was Britain's ambassador to Moscow from 2004 to 2008, did not know Karlov.
+However, he told CNN: "As a former ambassador myself, you always know you're a symbol and also a target.
+Something like this is particularly horrifying when it happens.
+My first thought was sympathy for his family and colleagues."

-Karlov was born in the capital of the then-USSR in 1954, and began his diplomatic career in his early 20s, after studying at Moscow's State Institute of International Relations.
+Karlov was born in the capital of the then-Soviet Union in 1954, and began his diplomatic career in his early 20s, after studying at Moscow's State Institute of International Relations.

-An English and Korean speaker, he previously served as Russia's Ambassador Extraordinary to the Democratic People's Republic of Korea (North Korea).
+An English and Korean speaker, he previously served as Russia's ambassador extraordinary to the Democratic People's Republic of Korea (North Korea).